aliastopan/FluentOutcomes/README.md

     .Return("Hello, World");
 ```

 **Note**: Please aware that using a long chain of complex boolean operation might resulting unpredicted output.
-Since the the operation was calculate against the previous condition, the precedence and order of evaluation was ignored. *This may change in the future release.*
+Since the the operation was calculate against the previous condition, the precedence and order of evaluation was ignored.
+As for that scenario you can use [anonymous method](#func-delegate) instead.

 ``` csharp
 .SuccessIfNot(true)